Girl Genius: Movie

 In 2010 it was reported that Felicia D. Henderson had optioned the rights to Girl Genius and was adapting it into a movie.
-However, as of 2025 no movie had been produced.
+However, as of 2025 no movie has been produced.

 Awards

 Girl Genius and its creators have won multiple Hugo Awards and Web Cartoonists' Choice Awards (WCCAs).
 They have also been nominated for further Hugo awards, WCCA awards, and Eisner Awards.